Hardware Transcoding with Nvidia NVENC

 Other parameters, such as

-level are used just as in CPU transcoder.
+level are used in the same manner as the CPU transcoder options.

-preset parameter can have one of the values:
+preset parameter can have one of these values:

 llhp.
 The default value is